tanrbobanr/rocket-league-replay-format/README.md

 - If `TheWorld:PersistentLevel.BreakOutActor_Platform_TA` is a substring of the object name, then the parent object is `TheWorld:PersistentLevel.BreakOutActor_Platform_TA`.
 - If `TheWorld:PersistentLevel.InMapScoreboard_TA` is a substring of the object name, then the parent object is `TheWorld:PersistentLevel.InMapScoreboard_TA`.
 - If `TheWorld:PersistentLevel.HauntedBallTrapTrigger_TA` is a substring of the object name, then the parent object is `TheWorld:PersistentLevel.HauntedBallTrapTrigger_TA`.
+- If `:GameReplicationInfoArchetype` is a substring of the object name, then the parent object is `TAGame.GRI_TA`.

 This can be pretty taxing, given that there are often 100,000 or more updated actors in a single replay.
-For this reason, we can significantly improve throughput by dynamically adding a copy of the class net cache entry to the class net cache with the **object_id** of our updated actor as the key, so that next time we can simply pull from the class net cache without having to go through the process of converting object ID to object name, object name to parent object name, and parent object name to parent object id.
+For this reason, we can significantly improve throughput by dynamically adding a copy of the updated class net cache entry to the updated class net cache with the **object_id** of our updated actor as the key, so that next time we can simply pull from the class net cache without having to go through the process of converting object ID to object name, object name to parent object name, and parent object name to parent object id.

 # Hash Maps